nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

   # Set the timeout for the operation, from the driver's perspective,
   # in seconds.
 "2 seconds" is the default, but DDL statements, truncate or drop
   # statements will generally need more.
-If you want millisconds, just use
+If you want milliseconds, just use
   # fractional seconds, like 0.500
   timeout: 2.0